mrcnski/believeobey.live/_posts/2024-09-23-the-law-remains.md

 verse="Enoch 108:1-2"
 %}

-Check out [my Bible study](/evidence-that-enoch-is-scripture) with evidence that Enoch is scripture!
+Check out {% include study-link.html url="/evidence-that-enoch-is-scripture" text="my Bible study" %} with evidence that Enoch is scripture!

 {% include verse.html
 text="And after that in the fourth week, at its close, Visions of the holy and righteous shall be seen, And **a law for all generations** and an enclosure shall be made for them." verse="Enoch 93:6"
 %}

-This is referring to the Law of Moses; see my study on the [Prophecy of Weeks](/enochs-prophecy-of-weeks/).
+This is referring to the Law of Moses; see my study on the {% include study-link.html url="/enochs-prophecy-of-weeks/" text="Prophecy of Weeks" %}.
 In week four of this prophecy we clearly see that the Mosaic Law applies to all generations!
 It's not a temporary thing (an idea completely absent from the prophets).

 ---